Sign in

 What is Engineered Quartz?

-The cost depends on who manufactured the material as well as installation costs.
-You can expect to pay anywhere between $60 to $120 per square foot for engineered quartz and another $180 to $350 per square foot for the installation.
-The cost may vary depending on whether you&#;re installing a builder, premium, or designer-grade engineered quartz counter.
-The most well-known manufacturers of engineered quartz are Caesarstone, Silestone, and Deckon.
+The cost of engineered quartz depends on the manufacturer and installation fees.
+On average, you can expect to pay between $60 and $120 per square foot for the material, and an additional $180 to $350 for installation.
+The price may vary depending on the grade of engineered quartz—builder, premium, or designer-grade.
+Leading manufacturers like Caesarstone, Silestone, and Dekton are well-known for their high-quality engineered quartz products.

 The Advantages of Engineered Quartz